 Shaded by the huge, stately live oak trees that are an icon of Austin and occupying a single city block on the north edge of the University of Texas campus, Seminary of the Southwest offers both the advantages of a close, familiar community and those of a vibrant, world-class city—all set in the midst of beautiful Central Texas and on the edge of the Texas Hill Country .

-One hundred thirty-five students were enrolled at the seminary for the 2011-12 academic year.
-Twenty-two Episcopal dioceses were represented.
-Dioceses ranged from Olympia, Southeast Florida, North Carolina and Oklahoma to Utah, Lexington, Texas and Arizona.
+One hundred twenty-five students were enrolled at the seminary for the 2012-13 academic year.
+Twenty-one Episcopal dioceses are represented.
+Dioceses range from Olympia, Southeast Florida, Western Michigan and Oklahoma to Colorado, Fort Worth, Maryland, Texas and Arizona.
 The Southwest student body also includes students from a variety of other denominational and religious backgrounds.

 Degrees and Diplomas offered: